 We’re seeing a trend of free or low-cost exercise programs in many North American cities.
 Local parks have installed free fitness circuits and equipment in addition to walking, dancing and running meet-up social groups.
 In addition, many folks can drop-in to a fitness class to have the flexibility to pay as they go.
 However, the disabled community would benefit from having access to more adaptive or low-impact classes.
 Furthermore, when these adaptive classes are available to the public, they’re often during the day, which makes it difficult for the working disabled to attend.
 The joy of physical activity should be available to all.
 How can you make your studio more financially and logistically accessible?

 Special needs programs and accommodations for the disabled community should minimize barriers within your club.
 If you haven’t already, take the necessary steps to make equipment and mobility more accessible.
 Understanding and addressing the needs of people with disabilities will positively impact your bottom line while changing the lives of your members for the better.
-Facilitate and streamline your studio’s operations and customer relationship management with One Fit Stop.
-Try us out for free today!

 - The Most Popular Wellness And Fitness Trends In New York For 2020